-Emphasis of matter - basis of accounting
+Emphasis of matter - basis of accounting and restriction on distribution and use

-We draw attention to note 1 to the schedule, which describes the basis of accounting.
-The financial information is prepared to assist the Nation to meet the requirements of the First Nations Financial Transparency Act and Indigenous Services Canada.
+We draw attention to note 1 to the financial information, which describes the basis of accounting.
+The financial information is prepared to assist the Nation to meet the requirements of the First Nations Financial Transparency Act and of Indigenous Services Canada.
 As a result, the financial information may not be suitable for another purpose.
+Our report is intended solely for the Nation.